Connect with a certified trainer for free

 Lateral Collateral Ligament (LCL) Tears Symptoms & Treatment

-The lateral collateral ligament, or LCL, is one of the four major ligaments of the knee.
-It runs alongside the outer side of the knee and connects the thigh bone and the smaller bone of the lower leg, called the fibula.
+The lateral collateral ligament (LCL) is one of the four key ligaments stabilizing the knee.
+Located along the outer side of the joint, it connects the thigh bone (femur) to the smaller bone in the lower leg, known as the fibula.

-• Grade I: The LCL is stretched, but not torn.
+• Grade I: The ligament is stretched but remains intact.

-• Grade II: The LCL is partially torn.
+• Grade II: The ligament is partially torn.

-• Grade III: The LCL is completely torn through.
+• Grade III: The ligament is completely torn.

 LCL Tear